Adecoagro S.A. – Annual report – 31 December 2018

 33.5 Property, plant and equipment

-Property, plant and equipment is recorded at cost, less accumulated depreciation and impairment losses, if any.
+Farmlands are recognized at fair value based on periodic, but at least annual, valuations prepared by an external independent expert.
+A revaluation reserve is credited in shareholders’ equity.
+All other property, plant and equipment is recorded at cost, less accumulated depreciation and impairment losses, if any.
 Historical cost comprises the purchase price and any costs directly attributable to the acquisition.
 Under the definition of Property plant and equipment is included the bearer plants, such as sugarcane and coffee trees.

 Where individual components of an item of property, plant and equipment have different useful lives, they are accounted for as separate items, which are depreciated separately.